 French Kloo

 This French vocabulary bingo game teaches matching English words with their French equivalents.
-Appropriate for beginners of any level, as long as they can read, though it’s designed for early to mid elementary school students.
-It includes a pronunciation guide and 48 fundamental “daily use” vocabulary words.
+It’s designed for early to mid elementary school students but works for any beginner who can read.
+It includes a pronunciation guide and 48 core “daily use” vocabulary words — a good supplementary tool for early learners.

 French Online Games

-• There are over a dozen simple matching games for teaching basic French vocabulary at Digital Dialects.
-For most games, you have the option between choosing between reading comprehension and oral comprehension for the vocabulary words.
-The games are pretty quick to go through, but can teach you dozens of words in a fairly short amount of time.
+• Digital Dialects has over a dozen simple matching games for basic French vocabulary, with options for both reading and oral comprehension.
+The games are quick but can teach you dozens of words in a short session.

-• Quia has a wide variety of simple French flash learning games and puzzles, ranging from hangman to matching games, word searches, and concentration card games.
-You can also sign up to create your own games for yourself.
+• Quia offers a wide range of French flash games and puzzles — hangman, matching games, word searches, concentration — at various difficulty levels.
+You can also create your own games.